Wayland the Smith: Þiðreks saga

 Þiðreks saga also includes a version of the story of Wayland (Velent).
 This part of the saga is sometimes called Velents þáttr smiðs.

 The events described at King Niðung's court (identifiable with Niðhad in the Eddic lay) broadly follow the version in the Poetic Edda (though in the saga his brother, Egil the archer, is present to help him to make his wings and to help Velent escape).
 However, the rest of the story is different.
 It tells of how Wayland was the son of a giant named Wade (Vadi), and how he was taught to smith by two dwarfs.
-It also tells of how he came to be with King Nidung, crossing the sea in a hollow log, and how he forged the sword Mimung as part of a bet with the king's smith.
-And it also tells about the argument that led to Nidung's hamstringing of Wayland, and ultimately to Wayland's revenge: Nidung had promised to give Wayland his daughter in marriage and also half his kingdom, and then went back on this promise.
+It also tells of how he came to be with King Niðung, crossing the sea in a hollow log, and how he forged the sword Mimung as part of a bet with the king's smith.
+And it also tells about the argument that led to Niðung's hamstringing of Wayland, and ultimately to Wayland's revenge: Niðung had promised to give Wayland his daughter in marriage and also half his kingdom, and then went back on this promise.

 The saga elaborates on the flying contraption he builds using feathers collected by Egil; the contraption was called the flygil which suggests it was a pair of wings (Flügel) in the original German version, but conceived of as a fjaðrhamr (feather cloak) by the saga-writers.
 Wayland here also wears a blood-filled bladder as a prop, instructing Egil to aim his arrow at this bag, thus feigning injury and deceiving the king.

-The saga also tells of the birth of a son, Wideke (Viðga), to Wayland and Nidung's daughter.
-While he was still in captivity, the couple have a conversation, and they vow each other's love; the smith also reveals he has fashioned a weapon and hidden it in the forge for his unborn son.
+The saga also tells of the birth of a son, Wideke (Viðga), to Wayland and Niðung's daughter.
+While he was still in captivity, the couple have a conversation, and they vow to each other love; the smith also reveals that he has fashioned a weapon and hidden it in the forge for his unborn son.
 He settles in his native Sjoland and eventually marries the princess with the blessing of her brother who became the next king after Niðung's death.

-This son inherits the sword Mimung, and goes on to become one of Thidrek/Didrik's warriors.
+This son inherits the sword Mimung, and goes on to become one of Þidrek/Didrik's warriors.